-NCache is an extremely fast and scalable In-Memory Distributed Cache for .NET / .NET Core.
+NCache is an extremely fast and scalable in-memory Distributed Cache for .NET / .NET Core.
 It lets you remove bottlenecks related to database and data storage and linearly scale your applications.

-You can download a Windows Installer (.msi) or a .tar.gz NCache and install it on either Windows or Linux platforms.
+You can download a Windows Installer (.msi) or a tar.gz NCache and install it on either Windows or Linux platforms.
 Or you can simplify your installation by deploying NCache in a Docker container.
-In fact, NCache supports extra platforms like “Windows Nano Server” through Docker that are not available thru Windows Installer (.msi).

 The easiest and quickest way to start using NCache is to fetch a pre-built NCache Docker Image from Docker Hub.
 These Docker images come preinstalled with NCache.
-Simply use “docker pull” command to install them in your environment.
+Simply use the “docker pull” command to install them in your environment.

 docker pull alachisoft/ncache:latest

-docker pull alachisoft/ncache:enterprise-server-linux-4.9.1
+docker pull alachisoft/ncache:enterprise-server-linux-5.0

 One example of this is the flavor of Linux.
-NCache Docker Image on Docker Hub uses Debian Linux but you may want another flavor of Linux for your NCache servers; NCache works fine on multiple flavors of Linux.
+NCache Docker image on Docker Hub uses Debian Linux but you may want another flavor of Linux for your NCache servers; NCache works fine on multiple flavors of Linux.
 Or, you may want to create a custom Docker Image for your application server (NCache Client) that contains not only your own application but also NCache client software.

-Here is how a typical Dockerfile “NCache Enterprise Server for Windows Server Core” looks like.
+Here is how a typical Dockerfile NCache Enterprise Server for Windows Server Core looks like.